 View the press release

-International Operations: Revenue from international operations was $46.9 million in the third quarter of 2012, a slight decrease of 0.7% from the same period a year ago.
-Foreign currency translations reduced international revenue by $2.1 million.
-Excluding acquisitions and foreign currency translations, international revenue rose 3.7% in the third quarter.
+International Operations: Revenue from international operations was $46.3 million in the first quarter of 2012, an increase of 6.2% from the same period a year ago.
+Foreign currency translations reduced international revenue by $0.3 million.
+Excluding acquisitions and foreign currency translations, international revenue rose 6.8% in the first quarter.
 International revenue excluding acquisitions and foreign currency translations is a non-GAAP measure; the accompanying financial tables contain a reconciliation to international revenue.

-Morningstar had approximately 3,525 employees worldwide as of Sept.
-30, 2012, compared with 3,490 employees as of June 30, 2012 and 3,395 as of Sept.
-30, 2011.
-Headcount rose year over year because of hiring in the company’s development center in India as well as in the United States.
-Morningstar hired about 35 employees in the United States in July as part of the Morningstar Development Program, a career development program for entry-level employees.
+Morningstar had approximately 3,520 employees worldwide as of March 31, 2012, compared with 3,465 employees as of Dec.
+31, 2011 and 3,235 as of March 31, 2011.
+Headcount rose year over year because of hiring in the company’s development centers in China and India as well as in the United States.

 Free cash flow is a non-GAAP measure; the accompanying financial tables contain a reconciliation to cash provided by operating activities.
 Morningstar defines free cash flow as cash provided by or used for operating activities less capital expenditures.